joecity/jekyll-now/_drafts/2015-02-02-pair-programming-tips.md

 ### Workstation set up

-Having a pair programming friendly workstation can help a lot.
+Easy to overlook, but having a pair programming friendly workstation can help a lot.
 Have two monitors, two keyboards and two mice.
 Two mouses?
 Two chairs would be great, and a flat desk that allows the developers to comfortably sit together.
 Remember when you are the driver - you own the keyboard, so have it in front of you rather than twisting and contorting uncomfortably.

 ### Experience levels don't matter